 Acid Reflux: Causes, Symptoms, Treatments & Prevention

 Have you been feeling an irritating burn in your stomach or throat?
-It can be an uncomfortable experience and may be due to a condition called acid reflux.
+It can be an uncomfortable experience and may be due to acid reflux.

 We’ve brought together some useful information to help you understand what acid reflux is, the treatments available to you, and how to get relief.